Worst day on Wall Street since 1987 as virus fears spread

 The damage was worldwide and eye-popping.
 Among the big moves:

 — Travel stocks again were among the hardest hit.
-Norwegian Cruise Line and Royal Caribbean Cruises both lost roughly a quarter of their value.
-Another drop for United Airlines put its loss for the year at more than 50%.
+Norwegian Cruise Line and Royal Caribbean Cruises both lost roughly a third of their value.
+Another drop for United Airlines put its loss for the year at nearly 58%.

-— Oil continued its brutal week, with benchmark U.S. at $31 per barrel.
+— Oil continued its brutal week, with benchmark U.S. crude at $31.50 per barrel.

 — In Asia, stocks in Thailand and the Philippines fell so fast that trading was temporarily halted.
 Japan’s Nikkei 225 sank 4.4% to its lowest close in four years, and South Korea’s market lost 3.9%.